Fees & Funding

 Information on pricing to become a resident of Edgarley Assisted Living can be found in our Information and Pricing Guide.

-This guide is updated 4 times a year in regulation with the Government Schedule of fees and charges for residential aged care for care recipients who first enter care from 1 July 2014.
+This guide is updated 4 times a year in regulation with the Government Schedule of fees and charges for residential aged care for care recipients who first enter care from 1 November 2025.

 It outlines the fees and cost structure Edgarley implements for Residential Aged Care.